 After complete, you can verify MariaDB is installed by running the below command:

 sudo systemctl start mariadb sudo systemctl status mariadb

 Step 3.
 Secure MariaDB server.

 By default, MariaDB is not hardened.
 You can secure MariaDB using the

 mysql_secure_installation script. you should read and below each step carefully which will set a root password, remove anonymous users, disallow remote root login, and remove the test database and access to secure MariaDB:

 Configure it like this:

-Once you have secured your MariaDB installation, you can connect to mysql shell using the root user password:
+Once you have secured your MariaDB installation, you can connect to the MySQL shell using the root user password:

-Congratulation’s!
+Congratulations!
 You have successfully installed MariaDB.
-Thanks for using this tutorial for installing MariaDB database management system on Debian 10 (Buster).
+Thanks for using this tutorial for installing the MariaDB database management system on Debian 10 (Buster).
 For additional help or useful information, we recommend you to check the official MariaDB website.